‘Man-made borders shouldn’t matter more than people.’

 DAH Theatre is an independent, professional theatre company founded in 1991 in Belgrade, Serbia.
 It is a contemporary artistic collective that examines social issues built on the principle of social action and excellence in arts production and projects.
 The important objective is bringing the young people closer to modern theatre expression and arts related to theatre.
 In addition to conducting their own theatre research, DAH Theatre is also dedicated to a permanent exchange of knowledge, experience and opinions among artists and theatre professionals of different national and theatre traditions.
 With more than 45 theatre productions, ten European and twenty international collaborations and thirteen organized festivals, DAH Theatre is one of the most enduring and successful theatre companies in the region.
 We are members of many national and international theatre networks and we are collaborating with the most prestigious universities from all over the world.
 In 2016 the first book about DAH Theatre was published “DAH Theatre, A Sourcebook” – published by Lexington Books.
 THE DAH Theatre is included in the book The Twenty-First Century Performance Reader, published by Routledge, 2019.

-John Scott’s company, originally called Irish Modern Dance Theatre, was founded in 1991.
+John Scott is Artistic Director of Irish Modern Dance Theatre which was founded in 1991.
 The Dublin-based ensemble mixes virtuoso Irish and international dancers with African and Middle Eastern refugees and torture survivors.
 Scott has pioneered dance in Ireland, a country known more for its literary traditions and text based drama.
 His work is witty, theatrical with startling imagery and addresses ideas of diversity, love, metaphysics.